 Larissa Ferreira, Founder and Executive Director

-Born in São Paulo, Brazil, Larissa Ferreira is an arts administrator that in collaboration with Brazilian artists, aims to bring art of her home country closer to her current residence of New York City.
-She holds a Master of Arts in Arts Administration from The City University of New York - Baruch College, and has a professional background built over 10 years of experience in different sectors in Brazil.
+Born in São Paulo, Brazil, Larissa Ferreira is an arts administrator that in collaboration with Brazilian artists, aims to bring the art of her home country to New York City.
+She holds a Master of Arts in Arts Administration from The City University of New York - Baruch College and has a professional background built over ten years of experience in different sectors in Brazil.
 In New York, Larissa has worked at Coburn Projects, Residency Unlimited, and as a freelancer for art consultants and community engagement projects.
 In 2018 was in the group of Emerging Residency Leaders in the United States at the Alliance of Artists Communities' Emerging Program Institute.

 Tatiane Schilaro, Creative Director

 Tatiane Schilaro is a Brazilian-born art writer and independent curator.
 She is a 2018-19 Whitney Museum Independent Study Program participant, and a Ph.D.
 Candidate in Visual Studies at the University of California Santa Cruz.
 She graduated in 2015 with an MFA from the Art Criticism and Writing Master’s Program at the School of Visual Arts, and has an MA in Art History, Contemporary Art from Sotheby’s Institute of Art.
 She has curated shows at A.I.R.
 Gallery, NARS Foundation, Fundação Pró- Memória in São Paulo, and ArteActual FLASCO, in Quito.
 Her essays and reviews have been published by Guernica, ARTNews, Artcritical, Hyperallergic, LatinxSpaces, and NewCityBrazil.
 In 2017 and 2018 was a visiting faculty of the San Francisco Art Institute, CA.